linroger/FinanceCompendium/IV. Fixed Income/Structured Finance & Securitization/MBS & Real Estate Finance/Mortgage Backed Securities- Nyfed.md

 RMBS, also trade on an individual basis.

-# 5.1 Evidence on trading activity and liquidity
+## 5.1 Evidence on trading activity and liquidity

 Table 2 presents trading volume statistics based on TRACE data aggregated by SIFMA.
-Agency residential MBS trading activity dwarfs the other segments of the market, with  \$288bn of daily trading volume, compared to\$ 2.7bn for CMBS and only \$0.5bn for nonagency RMBS.
-This reflects  \$261bn of TBA trading (about 90% of the agency RMBS total), followed by a smaller but still very significant\$ 25.4bn of specified pool trades and \$1.4bn of agency CMOs.
+Agency residential MBS trading activity dwarfs the other segments of the market, with $288bn of daily trading volume, compared to $2.7bn for CMBS and only $0.5bn for nonagency RMBS.
+This reflects $261bn of TBA trading (about 90% of the agency RMBS total), followed by a smaller but still very significant $25.4bn of specified pool trades and $1.4bn of agency CMOs.

 Estimated trading costs are also significantly lower in the TBA market.
 Bessembinder et al. (2013) estimate one-way trading costs of only 1 basis point (bp) for TBAs, compared to 40bp for specified pools, and 39bp for nonagency MBS.
 Gao et al. (2017) find that TBA liquidity has positive spillover effects on the specified pool market — trading costs are lower for specified pools that are TBA eligible and for spec pool trades close to TBA settlement dates.
 Huh and Kim (2020) trace out the broader effects of TBA liquidity using a TBA-eligibility cutoff at the national conforming loan limit.
 TBA eligibility is estimated to reduce mortgage rates by 7-28bp, and to spur refinancing activity.

 Table 2 also compares MBS trading volume to activity in other US fixed income markets.
 TBA activity is lower than in the Treasury market, but trading volume is more than six times higher than in the corporate bond market, despite the larger stock of corporate bonds outstanding.
 Trading activity is even lower for municipal bonds, agency debt and asset backed securities, and Bessembinder et al. (2020) further show that TBA trading costs are much lower than for these other markets.[28]

-# 6 Economic effects of MBS and mortgage securitization
+## 6 Economic effects of MBS and mortgage securitization

 What are the broader economic effects of MBS markets and mortgage securitization?
 A sizeable academic literature has studied different aspects of this question and also high-